 Talk with one of our agents if you have a certain concern about weather risks in your area or perils that aren’t covered on your policy.
 In most cases, we can add endorsements to your policy to provide you with protection.

-Basic parts of a home insurance policy
+What are the basic parts of a home insurance policy?

-A homeowners policy has many distinct coverages.
+A homeowner’s policy has many distinct coverages.
 Many are included and others you can add.

 COMMON OPTIONAL COVERAGES

 - Water backup: Covers damage by over flown water from plumbing or other issues with your home’s pipes and plumbing.
 This does not cover flooding from flash floods–only water that enters from the ground up.
 At Grier Insurance, we routinely add and recommend this coverage to our customers.

 - Enhanced dwelling coverage: Most all our insurance carriers offer extra coverage for your home’s structure.
 In some cases, original coverage limits are not enough if there is a spike in construction costs after a storm.
 This coverage will help you ensure you are adequately covered, and you don’t have to dig into savings to rebuild or fix your home.